Creative Music Technology 2: Music and Visuals

 Some of the industry standard applications for putting music to visuals will be introduced and relevant principles covered.
 Students must work through all the modules but will choose any two to focus on, and their practical creative projects will come from these two choices.

-Each module will take a fortnight to work through.
+Each module will consist of four sessions, two per week as timetabled, so will take a fortnight to work through.

-This paper has a blended delivery mode, meaning that face-to-face tutorials in a seminar-style format will be complemented by online materials which are made available via Moodle.
+This paper has a blended delivery mode, meaning that face-to-face teaching in a seminar-style format is complemented by online materials which are made available via Moodle.

 NOTE: In the event of a need to move to non-contact teaching – for example caused by a lockdown due to a recurrence of the Covid-19 pandemic – paper delivery will continue as scheduled but restricted to online teaching.